Skip to content

 • Do a first pass to remove wrong detections, then assign species labels in a second pass.

-• Unsure about species/validity?
-Check the text at the bottom of the detection image for the video name and timestamp, then review the original video.
+• Unsure about species or validity?
+Check the bottom of the detection image for video name + timestamp, then revisit the original video.

 • Windows shortcuts: F2 to rename, Ctrl+D to delete.